-- 1. Application of aquatic herbicides will be avoided April 1 to June 30 to avoid the spawning season for migratory fish species, such as alewife and blueback herring. - 2.
+- 1. Application of aquatic herbicides will be avoided March 1 to June 30 to avoid the spawning season for migratory fish species, such as alewife and blueback herring. - 2.
 All herbicide applications will adhere to EPA and label requirements. - 3.
 Post-treatment monitoring will occur to assess the efficacy of the herbicide treatments and non-target impacts.

-4. Permanent monitoring plots will be established at Selden Cove and Chapman Pond to monitor non-target impacts to state-listed species that occur adjacent to the treatment sites.
+- 4. Monitoring plots will be established at Selden Cove and Chapman Pond to monitor non-target impacts to state-listed species that occur adjacent to the treatment sites. - 5.
+Post-treatment monitoring of freshwater eelgrass (Valisneria americana) will take place one to two months post-treatments and survey results will be provided to NMFS.